(UW NetID required)

 La Follette School students have interned throughout the United States, as well as overseas, at all levels of government, in nonprofit organizations, and in the private sector.

 La Follette School faculty and staff, especially the Career Services Coordinator, assist students with their internship search.
 Government agencies and other employers frequently ask the La Follette School to share information about internships with students, and the Career Services Coordinator and faculty also may initiate contacts with organizations on behalf of students.

 Earning Academic Credit for Internships

-- Determine the appropriate number of credits in which to enroll for PA 827: Administrative Internship by consulting the table below.
+- Determine the appropriate number of credits for PA 827 based on the work hour guidelines below.

 - Enroll through the Student Center.

-With approval from the Career Services Coordinator students may enroll for 1 to 3 credits of PA 827, meeting the following minimum work hour guidelines:
+With approval from the Career Services Coordinator, students may enroll in PA 827 for 1 to 3 credits, meeting the following minimum work hour guidelines:

 - 3 credits: minimum of 320 hours over at least 8 weeks